The Star (Malaysia): Columnists

 Tunku Abdul Rahman, the first Prime Minister and chairman of the paper's parent company from the 1977 to 1989, also contributed to the newspaper through his column Looking Back which was published every Monday from 1974 to 1989.

 His writings in the column, which consisted of his personal accounts in the ruling party in regards to seeking Malaysia's independence, were deemed to be influential and so closely associated with the paper that its name was often backronymed by some readers as Suara Tunku Abdul Rahman (the Voice of Tunku Abdul Rahman).

-Other notable columnists for The Star include Marina Mahathir, a socio-political activist and writer, Martin Khor (since 1978), former head of the Third World Network, and law professor Shad Saleem Faruqi.
+Other notable columnists for The Star include former opposition leader Tan Chee Khoon (whose column was called Without Fear Or Favour) and future Communications minister Fahmi Fadzil (with the reformist column On The Way).
+Social activist Marina Mahathir, Martin Khor, former head of the Third World Network, and law professors Shad Saleem Faruqi and Azmi Sharom also had long-running columns.

-Popular columnists who also worked at The Star included Wong Chun Wai, June Wong, Joceline Tan, Philip Golingai, Dorairaj Nadason and Martin Vengadesan.
+Popular columnists who also worked at The Star included Wong Chun Wai, June Wong, T. Selva, Joceline Tan, Philip Golingai, Dorairaj Nadason and Martin Vengadesan.

 Ownership

 The Star is a party-owned paper, associated with the former government of Malaysia.
 Since 1977, The Star has been effectively controlled by the Malaysian Chinese Association, a component party in the Barisan Nasional alliance, though it is part of the publicly listed Star Media Group (MYX: 6084).
 The largest stake, at 42.46%, is held by the MCA; the three next-largest shareholders are Amanah Saham Bumiputera, a unit trust scheme exclusive to Bumiputera (15.44%), the Malaysian superannuation scheme, the Employees Provident Fund (5.98%) and Tabung Haji, the government-run hajj savings and investment fund (5.42%).
 In April 2023, The Edge Communications Sdn.
 Bhd. and its owner Tan Sri Tong Kooi Ong have bought a stake in The Star, with Tong owning a direct interest of 0.25% stake and a 5.17% indirect interest through The Edge Communications.